-This CCS will be implemented through the design and construction phases of the project, and for 12 months following construction completion.
+This CCS will be implemented through the construction phase of the project, and for 12 months following construction completion.

 Plan review

 The CCS will be revised as required to address any changes in stakeholders or the project management or complaints handling process.
 This will be done in close consultation with the SINSW Senior Project Director, appointed Project Management company and/or contractor and SINSW Community Engagement Manager.